Student Employment Questions and Answers

 The rates for student academic titles are established each fiscal year by the Office of the Executive Vice President and Provost.
 The rates for student non-academic titles are established each fiscal year by Human Resource Services.
 The established student pay rates state a minimum and maximum amount that may be paid for each job title, and departments have discretion about how much to pay within the established range.
 For a list of student titles and pay rates, go to the Student Employee Compensation page.

 How can I get information on the tuition reduction benefit and entitlement for resident tuition rates for student employees?

 The Graduate School’s Graduate Student Employment website provides detailed information on both the tuition reduction benefit and entitlement for resident tuition rates.
 Information also is available on the Student Employee Benefits page.

 Are student employees eligible for university insurance benefits?

-Graduate students assigned to work in a student academic title for at least 20 hours a week for at least 4.5 months are eligible for the university’s employee group insurance benefits.
+Graduate students assigned to work in a student academic title for at least 20 hours a week for at least 4.5 months are eligible under state law for the university’s employee group insurance benefits.
 Certain graduate student fellowship holders also may be eligible.
-Undergraduates employed in student academic titles and students employed in student non-academic titles are not eligible for employee group insurance benefits.
+Undergraduates employed in student academic titles and students employed in student non-academic titles are not eligible under state law for employee group insurance benefits.

 Insurance coverage for all university students, including student employees who are eligible for employee group insurance and student employees in one of the categories listed below, is available through the Student Health Insurance Plan: